 Price tags not corresponding with the original price is another crucial hurdle in consumer experiences.
 Again, this relates to the feeling of not being in control but also to the trustworthiness of the store.
-Every consumer will be frustrated or disappointed when they find out at the check-out that the price was not accurate, but in Russia, this feeling carries a different flavour than most other countries.
+Every consumer will be frustrated or disappointed when they find out at the check-out that the price was not accurate, but in Russia, this feeling carries a different flavor than in most other countries.

 Another aspect that needs attention in the Russian market is nostalgia.
 Although nostalgia is an essential theme for food retailers worldwide, especially since COVID-19, we should carefully translate this concept to the Russian market.
-Nostalgia is related to memories that makes one feel safe and well.
+Nostalgia is related to memories that make one feel safe and well.
 However, it shouldn’t remind them of memories during communism.
 This might sound obvious, but how do you know whether it does if you didn't ask people?
-When we were working on a new range of pans to offer in our loyalty programmes, we found during home visit-research that the look and features of a particular type of pan triggered this memory.
+When we were working on a new range of pans to offer in our loyalty programs, we found during home visit research that the look and features of a particular type of pan triggered this memory.
 During Soviet times, the less prosperous had no choice but used what was available.
 As for pans, often stainless-steel pans of the lowest quality.